You tell yourself that it will never happen again.

 Many people put up with domestic violence because they have children with the abuser.
 They are afraid they may lose the child if they leave or report the abuse.

-You can break the cycle by involving law enforcement and getting a restraining order against your abuse.
+You can break the cycle by involving law enforcement and getting a restraining order against your abuser.
 If this involves getting a divorce, that is okay.
 That may be in the best interest of everyone involved.

 The process will not be easy emotionally, but with the right attorney by your side, you can get through the process with your head held high and start rebuilding your life.